Below are some popular questions about learning sign language:

 There are a number of deaf groups and activities in and around Milton Keynes that students are welcome to attend.
 Check out our Community section for details of group activities.

-The average cost for a Level 1 accredited course is around £300 – £400 depending on location (including some online courses).
+The average cost for a Level 1 accredited course is around £350 – £500 depending on location.
+Costs increase as you achieve higher qualifications

 Courses are officially accredited by two awarding bodies – Signature or iBSL.
+The two awarding bodies list BSL training centres across the UK.
+You can use the register to contact a centre in your area to find out the cost and format of their course.
 Be aware that there are a number of online courses that offer some form of ‘accreditation’ such as a diploma.
 However, these are unofficial accreditations and have no value because they are not nationally recognised qualifications.

-We run a number of courses ranging from taster sessions to Level 3.
+We run a number of courses ranging from BSL Basics to Level 3.
 Due to the Covid-19 pandemic, you can now learn online.
 Costs vary but you can learn as part of a group or book one to one sessions from as little as £19 for a session.
 Most BSL courses across the UK follow the academic year but learning online means you can learn when it suits you.
 Harness those ninja signing skills and sign up here to one of our courses here.
+You can access our BSL Basics for free if you sign up for our BSL level 1 course.

 If you’re not quite ready to sign up why not click here to download our free fingerspelling sheet.